Healthy Homes Assessment Homedale

 Draught Stopping Homedale

-If a draught can be felt through gaps that are too large or holes, it needs to be closed.
+If a draft can be felt through gaps that are too large or holes or holes, it needs to be closed.

-Find the complete specifications to the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections